 If you use your own installation for lab tests, don’t forget:

-The power supplies must meet the requirements given in the specifications, Table 4.6, “Technical parameters”.
+The power supplies must meet the requirements given in the specifications, Section 5.4, “Technical specification”.
 Make sure the power supplies do not generate interference in the radio channel and that they can handle very fast changes in the load when RipEX switches from reception to transmission and back.

 To configure a RipEX you can connect it to your PC in three ways:

 Using the external ETH/USB adapter

 We recommend using the “W1” – external Wifi adapter (an optional accessory of the RipEX).
 Connect your PC or tablet or smart phone to RipEX Wifi AP first.
 Its default SSID is “RipEX + Unit name + S/N”.
 The W1 contains a built-in DHCP server, so if you have a DHCP client in your PC (as most users do), you don’t need to set anything up.
 The RipEX’s IP address for access over the ETH/USB adapter is fixed: 10.9.8.7.

 PC connected via ETH/USB adapter

 We recommend using the “X5” – external ETH/USB adapter (an optional accessory of the RipEX).
 The ETH/USB contains a built-in DHCP server, so if you have a DHCP client in your PC as most users, you don’t need to set anything up.
 The RipEX’s IP address for access over the ETH/USB adapter is fixed: 10.9.8.7.

 Set a static IP address in PC, example for Windows XP:

 Start > Settings > Network Connections > Local Area Connections